mjaben/ai-data-feeder/README.md

-# ai-data-feeder
+# AI Data Feeder

-Custom WP plugin to manage and organize AI-readable case data.
-It will be used to feed data to an AI Model.
+A custom WordPress plugin that allows admins to feed structured, AI-readable data for use with AI chatbots (like WpEazy AI).

+## Features
+- Custom Post Type for storing AI knowledge chunks
+- WordPress editor support (text + images)
+- Clean interface for organizing case data